Nerogatari/Campus-Explorer-2/README.md

 ## Running and testing from an IDE

 IntelliJ Ultimate should be automatically configured the first time you open the project (IntelliJ Ultimate is a free download through their students program)
+(I use VSC to debug because I like the pain)
+Non-code commit to ensure grade for this version is recorded during autobot outage.